valeDelta/ppkg/README.md

 ### sara.ps1

-Not provided in the code snippets, but presumably this script is related to the SaRAcmd tool and is used to configure or install it.
+run the SaRAcmd tool to clear all preintalled office versions

 ### start.ps1